What Are Its Features?

 Maintenance

-Asiatic Jasmine is vigorous, quite a drought tolerant, and resistant to pests and diseases.
+This low ground cover is vigorous, quite drought tolerant, and resistant to pests and diseases.
 Once established, trim the edges 2-3 times per year.
 Keep the height about 4″-6″ tall for a smooth, full look.
 This is an infrequent task, and a string trimmer works well for the job.

-You should enjoy years of low-maintenance pleasure from this groundcover.
+You should enjoy years of low-maintenance pleasure from this ground cover.

 To learn more, click the banner below.